KazukiNakamae/temp/README.md

 You can get the local alignment of the editing.
 The result is visualized as the map.

-We provide a detailed description of how to read them in the section of the MaChIAtoAligner result.
+We provide a detailed description of how to read them in the section of the MaChIAtoAligner output.

 #### 7. Aggregate the multiple data.